Thomas-George-T/Social-Media-Analytics-in-R/README.md

 	1. Correlation analysis between users and months/sentiments.
 	2. distribution function that users tweet about certain sentiment during certain months of the year.

-Discuss with TA about initial work
+Discuss with TA about initial work -- Friday at 4:45pm.

+##Professor's Notes for Time series
+- RQ analysis: make some changes on embedding.dim,time.lag, radius and write your own interpretations.
+- graphs from lab1
+- complexity and permutation - Inclusing our Interpretation of them